adamserafini/freeipa-backdoor/README.rst

 FreeIPA-BackDoor
 ================

-A Python script that can be installed on a
+Python script that can be installed on a
 FreeIPA server to facilitate API access by external clients, without mucking around with Kerberos certificates for the external client.
 A typical use case might be that you are prototyping against the excellent,